yii2-extensions/selectize/README.md

 "yii2-extensions/selectize": "^0.1"
 ```

-to the require-dev section of your `composer.json` file.
+to the require section of your `composer.json` file.

 ## Usage